erikmunkby/mvp-data-pipeline-aws/README.md

 Bucket name is required to change as it has to be globally unique, rest optional.

 - Push to Master and watch your github actions deploy!

+## Development
+If you want to make changes there is also a qa branch.
+Pushing against the qa branch will deploy everything with separate naming and on a different region.
+A useful cdk function when making changes is cdk diff that will tell you what changes will be made to the stack.

+    $ cdk diff

 ## Set up Jupyter
 - Start the poetry shell (if you haven't already)